wswslzp/PengLib/README.md

 def main(args: Array[String]): Unit = {
   new File("rtl").mkdir()
   val vendor = MemBlackBoxer.Vendor.Huali
-  SpinalConfig(
+  val config = SpinalConfig(
-    targetDirectory = "rtl",
+    targetDirectory = "rtl"
-    memBlackBoxers = mutable.ArrayBuffer(new PhaseSramConverter(vendor))
-  ).generateVerilog(MemToy())
+  )
+  config.addTransformationPhase(
+    new PhaseSramConverter(vendor, policy = blackboxAll)
+  )
+  config.generateVerilog(MemToy())
 }
 ```
 Inside the `MemToy`, a module named `Axi4SharedOnChipRam` is instantiated as `mem`.
 A `Mem` object `ram` is inside the module,
 and it will be generated as an register array like `reg [31:0] ram[512];`.

-If we want to generate an SRAM instead of a Verilog register array, we can pass a SRAM converter
+If we want to generate an SRAM instead of a Verilog register array,
+we can pass a SRAM converter `PhaseSramConverter` to `SpinalConfig` as above,
+or use `addTransformationPhase` method of `SpinalConfig`.
-`PhaseSramConverter` to `SpinalConfig` as above.
-You don't have to change any line of your original RTL source code (sure you cannot change the
+You don't have to change any line of your original RTL source code
-implementation of the class in `spinal.lib`).
+(sure you cannot change the implementation of the class in `spinal.lib`).

 The `PhaseSramConverter` takes a parameter that specifies the SRAM vendor.
 It depends on which
 memory compiler you are using.
 Here as an example the `Huali` memory compiler is used.